godotengine/godot-docs/classes/class_rigidbody3d.rst

 |void| **_integrate_forces**\ (\ state\: :ref:`PhysicsDirectBodyState3D<class_PhysicsDirectBodyState3D>`\ ) |virtual|

 Called during physics processing, allowing you to read and safely modify the simulation state for the object.
-By default, it works in addition to the usual physics behavior, but the :ref:`custom_integrator<class_RigidBody3D_property_custom_integrator>` property allows you to disable the default behavior and do fully custom force integration for a body.
+By default, it is called before the standard force integration, but the :ref:`custom_integrator<class_RigidBody3D_property_custom_integrator>` property allows you to disable the standard force integration and do fully custom force integration for a body.

 .. rst-class:: classref-item-separator